Arpana-10/ssl_project/README.md

 `python3 manage.py runserver`

 This starts the Django development server.
 Now that the server’s running, visit http://127.0.0.1:8000/ with your web browser.
-> Note: For this project port 8000 is needed to be used, since some views redirects to urls with port 8000.

 ## Features implemented